1. When these terms and conditions apply and who is responsible under them

 1.1.
 When they start to apply:

 These terms and conditions start applying to you when you ask us to start supplying electricity to any property (an address which we supply electricity to, including land and buildings there) and we agree to supply electricity to you.
-If you ask us to supply electricity to more than one property and we agree to, these terms and conditions will apply to all those properties until we stop supplying electricity to them.
+If you ask us to supply electricity to more than one property and we agree to, these terms and conditions will apply to all those properties.
+These terms and conditions continue to apply after we have ceased to supply electricity to you, until you have satisfied all of your obligations to us under these terms and conditions (including payment obligations) and, in relation to your obligations to network companies and metering equipment providers in relation to their equipment, for an additional period of 6 months.

 1.2.
 Moving into a property we already supply: